sairamcharan9/resume_agentic_adk/README.md

 - **Domain-Specific Optimization**: Specialized for Computer Science, Data Science, and AI/ML fields
 - **Feedback Loop**: Continuously improve optimization quality based on user feedback
 - **LaTeX Template Generation**: Output professionally formatted LaTeX files
+- **Flexible AI Model Selection**: Choose from multiple AI providers including OpenAI, OpenRouter, Hugging Face, and local models
+- **Custom API Key Configuration**: Input your own API keys directly through the user interface

+## AI Model Integration

+The Resume Optimizer supports multiple AI model providers to give you flexibility in choosing the right model for your needs:

+### Supported Providers

+1. **OpenAI**
+   - GPT-3.5 Turbo
+   - GPT-4
+   - GPT-4 Turbo

+2. **OpenRouter**
+   - Claude models (Anthropic)
+   - Google Gemini 2.0 Flash Experimental (Free option)
+   - LLaMA models (Meta)
+   - Mistral models
+   - And many other models accessible through OpenRouter

+3. **Hugging Face**
+   - Various open-source models hosted on Hugging Face

+4. **Local Models**
+   - Support for running models locally using Ollama

+### Using Custom API Keys

+You can provide your own API keys directly through the frontend interface:

+1. Select your preferred model provider from the dropdown menu
+2. Enter your API key in the designated field (required for OpenAI and OpenRouter)
+3. Choose a specific model from the available options
+4. The application will use your provided configuration for all optimization requests

+This feature allows you to:
+- Use your own API credits
+- Access premium models like GPT-4
+- Maintain control over which models process your data

 ## Project Structure